 Resolving your complaint

 When we receive your complaint, it is reported to the Banking Ombudsman.
-The Banking Ombudsman or Deputy Banking Ombudsman - Resolution will contact you within five working days to try and resolve the matter.
+The Banking Ombudsman or Deputy Banking Ombudsman - Resolution will review and respond to your complaint.